QBDI/QBDI/docs/source/api_js.rst

 Introduction
 ------------

-We propose bindings for Frida, most C/C++ API is available through them, but they are also backed up by helpers that fluidify script writing.
+We provide bindings for Frida, most C/C++ APIs are exported and available through them, but they are also backed up by plenty of helpers that fluidify the script writing.

-Frida/QBDI API has the followed difference with C++ API:
+Nevertheless, this API slightly differs from the C++ API:

-- All callback must be created as a native function.
+- Every callback must be created as a native function.
-  The Frida-API can be done with :js:func:`QBDI.newInstCallback`, :js:func:`QBDI.newVMCallback` and :js:func:`QBDI.newInstrumentCallback`.
+  The callback registration can be done through calling :js:func:`QBDI.newInstCallback`, :js:func:`QBDI.newVMCallback` and :js:func:`QBDI.newInstrumentCallback`.
-- The QBDI class is the equivalent of VM in C++ API.
+- The *QBDI* class is the equivalent of the *VM* class we have in the C++ API.

-QBDI Class
+QBDI class
 ----------

 With Frida API, the QBDI object is the equivalent of the VM object in C++ API.